Exporting: Why and how?

 Mastering international trade procedures will be key to maintaining a successful export operation.
 You may need to invest in both specialist training and computer software, to aid your management of international trading (and payment) processes.
 Exactly what you are exporting and where it is going will determine the kind of procedures you need to have in place, but these will normally include:

 Our International Trade Portal can help you manage your shipment, understand trade customs and calculate the cost of exporting.
-It’s free for customers who sign-up and available for a 90 day trial if you’re not.

 The export of certain types of goods and technology is administered by governments, primarily to control the transfer of arms.
 This includes many items designed for civil use but termed 'dual-use', because they could be used for military purposes.
 These include: